Faisal Al-Subiani

-Faisal Al-Subiani (فيصل الصبياني; born 7 July 2003) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League side Al-Shabab.
+Faisal Al-Subiani (فيصل الصبياني; born 7 July 2003) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Abha on loan from Al-Shabab.

 Club career

 Al-Subiani started his career at Al-Ahli and was promoted to the first team during the 2023–24 season.
 On 2 September 2024, Al-Subiani joined Pro League side Damac on loan.
 On 13 September 2024, Al-Subiani made his Pro League debut for Damac, coming on as a substitute in the 70th minute in the 3–1 win against Al-Okhdood.
 He made his first start for the club on 9 November 2024 in the 3–2 win against Al-Wehda.

 On 20 August 2025, Al-Subiani joined Al-Shabab on a three-year deal.